eamadit/ossprnv/README.md

 OSSPRNV provides access to its professional API to any user.
 Only one type of account is available to users.

+A polemic indicator on each website allows the contradictory debate to be brought in front.

 Please also check https://github.com/eamadit/rswici